 This service helps free up your IT resources by outsourcing tasks like network intrusion detection and prevention, virus and spam eradication, content filtering and traffic analysis through a traditional or next generation firewall.

-With so many companies adopting this extremely popular cloud service, many managed service providers are able to plan, design, implement and support Office365 for their customers.
+With so many companies adopting this extremely popular cloud service, many MSPs are able to plan, design, implement and support Office365 for their customers.

 This type of data storage architecture allows a customer to store large amounts of unstructured data.
 As businesses struggle to find ways to store massive amounts of data, object storage can offer benefits like cost-effectiveness, scalability and reliability.
 This type of storage is typically used for data like media files, web content, documents and backups.

 General data storage comes in several tiers.
 The provider generally works with the customer to find and use the type of storage that will give them the optimal efficiency and the lowest cost.

 This type of outsourced IT allows your MSP to monitor your servers, applications and network.
 They'll interpret the data and real-time metrics in order to proactively identify and solve issues before they cause downtime and impact your business.